Harold Evans: Early career

 Evans began his career as a reporter for a weekly newspaper in Ashton-under-Lyne, Lancashire, at 16.
 During his national service in the Royal Air Force (1946–1949), he passed an intelligence test to become an officer, but did not hear anything further and served as a clerk.
 He entered University College, Durham University, after contacting every one of the fourteen universities in Great Britain at the time.
 While a student, he edited the university's independent newspaper, Palatinate.
 After studying economics and politics, he graduated in 1952.

 Following his appointment as a sub-editor on the Manchester Evening News, he was chosen by the International Press Institute to teach newspaper technique in India.
 Evans won a Harkness Fellowship in 1956–1957 to travel and study in the United States, spending periods at the universities of Chicago and Stanford.
 After his return, to the UK, he became an assistant editor on the Manchester Evening News.
 Nicholas Lemann observed that he "joined a long line of British journalists" who did similar studies, from Alistair Cooke to Andrew Sullivan.
 Evans was appointed editor of a regional daily, The Northern Echo, in 1961.
-While at the Darlington title, he successfully campaigned for cervical smear tests to become more readily available and a pardon for Timothy Evans, wrongly convicted and hanged for murders in Notting Hill, London.
+While at the Darlington title, Evans successfully campaigned for cervical smear tests to be remedied so that he could be more available for journalistic work, and he campaigned tirelessly to pardon Timothy Evans, wrongly convicted and hanged for murders in Notting Hill, London.
 The Northern Echo was able to demonstrate that there had been a miscarriage of justice.

 In 1966, Harold Evans moved to London to become assistant to the editor of The Sunday Times.
 The owners of the newspaper, the Thomson Organisation, acquired The Times not long afterwards, and Evans' editor, Denis Hamilton was promoted to editor-in-chief of the Times group.
 He recommended Evans to the board as the next editor of The Sunday Times.